columbia-it/django-jsonapi-training/docs/oidc.md

 ### Unmigrate oauth2_provider

 We start by dropping the `oauth2_provider` models from the database using a *zero* reverse migration.
-This will clobber any cached Access Tokens -- which is not a terrible thing as they'll just get re-cached the next time they are presented in the Authorization Bearer header.
+This will clobber any cached Access Tokens -- which is not a terrible thing as they'll get re-cached the next time they are presented in the Authorization Bearer header.

 ```text